Hydrogen Breath is Not from Bikini Atoll

 In these days with all the stupid talk of nuclear war, when you see the word “hydrogen” you may instantly think of that poor little island in the Pacific, Bikini Atoll, where they tested all of those nuclear bombs, including the hydrogen bomb.

-At Ogden Gastro, we run hydrogen breath tests for far less sinister purposes.
+At Ogden Clinic GI at McKay, we run hydrogen breath tests for far less sinister purposes.
 We use this test to look for intolerance to sugars or small intestinal bacterial overgrowth.

 What is a hydrogen breath test?

 The test measures how the amount of hydrogen present in your breath changes after you drink a sugar solution.
 Normally, your breath should have very little hydrogen in it.
 If you have a higher level of hydrogen in your breath, it’s a sign of a problem, either from some sort of sugar intolerance or with bacterial growth in your small intestine.

 Why does sugar intolerance matter?

 One thing’s for sure — Willy Wonka didn’t have a sugar intolerance.
 But you could have one.
 Sugar intolerance means you have trouble digesting a specific type of sugar.
 The one you’ve heard about, lactose intolerance, refers to the sugar found in milk or other dairy products.

 In normal digestion, the body breaks down lactose in the small intestine with an enzyme called lactase.
 If you have lactose intolerance, you don’t make lactase.
 Because of this deficiency, the lactose moves into the large intestine, where it is broken down by bacteria instead.
 This process makes hydrogen, which then shows up on our hydrogen breath test.

 Other people, although far less, have intolerance to other sugars such as fructose.